justinfilip/gpt-threads/README.md

       https://releases.ubuntu.com/22.04/ubuntu-22.04.3-live-server-amd64.iso.torrent

-2) During setup, choose "user" as the user / username, all other options default
+2) During setup, choose "user" as the user / username, any hostname and any password, all other options default

 3) Run the following commands: